 This module aims to provide you with the knowledge of the interrelationships between industry, professional bodies and education, and an understanding of key professional and research requirements.
 It will provide you with a roadmap for your professional career, and will enable you to prepare for employment in the construction discipline.
 Assessment method: 100% coursework.

-- Engineering mechanics B
+- Fluid Mechanics B

 - Structures and construction technology B

 This module will teach you the fundamentals of structural mechanics and strength of material, and you'll use numerous worked examples to complement your understanding.
 You'll be introduced to a computer aided analysis package.
 You'll reinforce your understanding of structural concepts by studying some well known historical failures.
 Finally, you'll develop introductory principles of structural engineering design though open-ended exercises and case studies.
 Assessment methods: 50% coursework, 50% exam.